anilkkilic/Projects/README.md

-# Population Prediction with Linear Regression
+- Population Prediction with Linear Regression
-# Bank Credit Clustering people with K-Means
+- Bank Credit Clustering people with K-Means
-# Some Classification and Clustering Problems and Their Solutions in Statistical Terms Using Wine Data (project.py)
+- Some Classification and Clustering Problems and Their Solutions in Statistical Terms Using Wine Data (project.py)
+- Basic imdb (code.py)